How to Deal with Valentine’s Day Heartbreak, According to a Breakup Coach

 WHAT OTHER SINGLES ARE SAYING...

-Here are some suggestions from people in my community who were heartbroken and/or singles on Valentine’s Day:
+Here are some creative suggestions from people in my community who were heartbroken or single on Valentine’s Day:

-• For me, it would be to have a kick-ass workout, followed by a hot shower, and then cozy up with a bottle of red wine and a good chick flick.
+• I’d have a killer workout, followed by a hot shower, and then cozy up with a glass of red wine and a good chick flick.

 • Bubble bath, meditation, and favorite underwear day.

-• My best Valentine’s Day ever was when my girls and I went bowling, drank cheap beer, and pigged out on greasy pub food!
+• My best Valentine’s Day ever was when my friends and I went bowling, drank cheap beer, and pigged out on greasy pub food!

-• Get together with friends, celebrate "anti-Valentine's" day by watching slasher or action movies, lol.
+• Get together with friends, celebrate "anti-Valentine's" day by watching slasher or action movies.

 • Go on a date with yourself...spend the day at an art museum, do a painting class, or go to the movies.

-• I am using it to honor all of the healing work I've done.
-I'm subbing a class for someone in a super sweet relationship because I'm ecstatic to be where I am, not because I'm running (like I used to.)
-I'm so much more present now so that I know what I want as opposed to being caught up in codependency and hence reactive, mismatched love.
+• I am using it to honor all of the healing work I've done because I'm ecstatic to be where I am.
+I'm so much more present now, and I know what I want, as opposed to being caught up in codependency and, hence, reactive, mismatched love.

-• Collect your single friends, host a 'singles only' dinner, followed by an evening of dancing!
+• Host a 'singles only' dinner, followed by an evening of dancing!

 xo,